v4resk/PersistHound/README.md

 - Suborner Technique ❌

 # Credits
-This project was largely inspired by [PersistenceSniper](https://github.com/last-byte/PersistenceSniper), a valuable tool in the field of persistence hunting for Windows systems.
-We extend our gratitude to the creators and contributors of PersistenceSniper for their pioneering work, which served as a significant inspiration for PersistHound.
+This project is juste a python adaptation of the [PersistenceSniper](https://github.com/last-byte/PersistenceSniper) project.
+I extend my gratitude to the creators and contributors of PersistenceSniper for their pioneering work, which served as a significant inspiration.